coderefinery/coderefinery.org/content/blog/2024-08-01-bring-your-own-classroom.md

 and sessions are streamed live and recorded for on-demand access on the [CodeRefinery YouTube channel](https://www.youtube.com/channel/UC47aupE7HKGduAjXKt1Gwrg).
 This supports that anyone, regardless of their location, can benefit from high-quality training.

-During the workshops, we utilize a collaborative document that allows participants to interact with instructors in real-time.
+During the workshops, we use a collaborative document that allows participants to interact with instructors in real-time.
 For us, the collaborative document bridges the gap between traditional in-person instruction and the virtual environment, fostering an interactive learning experience for everyone.

 **Scaling with Community Support: Bring your own classroom**